Sale Timeline

 All times USA Mountain Time

-April 12, 2024, 5:00 p.m. – Absentee Buyer ballot sets go on sale; La Luz de Taos exhibition opens in Taos; virtual exhibition is available online.
-Absentee Buyers may begin transmitting their choices and priorities for ballot placement via a GoogleForm (link supplied to you after purchase via email).
-Gala tickets are also on sale
+April 17, 2026, 1:00 p.m. – Absentee Buyer ballot sets go on sale; La Luz de Taos exhibition opens in Taos; virtual exhibition is available online.
+Absentee Buyers may begin transmitting their choices and priorities for ballot placement via a GoogleForm (link supplied to you after purchase, via email).
+Gala tickets are also on sale.

-June 12, noon – Ballot sales for Absentee Buyers ends
+June 3, noon – Ballot sales for Absentee Buyers ends.

-June 12, 2:00 p.m. – Ballot placement for Absentee Buyers ends; no more ballot placement directions will be entertained after this time
+June 3, 3:00 p.m. – Ballot placement for Absentee Buyers ends; no more ballot placement directions will be entertained after this time.

-June 14, 5:00 p.m. – Gala ticketholders preview and exhibition closing celebration, The Lunder Research Center, Taos.
-No ballots will be available for placement during the preview
+June 5, 5:00 p.m. – Gala ticketholders preview and exhibition closing celebration, The Lunder Research Center, Taos.
+No ballots will be available for placement during the preview.

-June 15, 5:00 p.m. – Gala celebration begins at El Monte Sagrado Resort, Taos.
-Gala ticketholders receive their ballot sets upon checking in at the Gala venue and may start placing them immediately; artwork will be on display in the Rio Grande Ballroom
+June 6, 5:00 p.m. – Gala celebration begins at El Monte Sagrado Resort, Taos.
+Gala ticketholders receive their ballot sets upon checking in at the Gala venue and may start placing them immediately; artwork will be on display in the Rio Grande Ballroom.

 7:00 p.m. – Live ballot draw and winning names posting begins.
-Secret bids for the three artworks being sold in that fashion will be pulled from the bid boxes and privately reviewed to determine highest bidder for each.
+Secret bids for the four artworks being sold in that fashion will be pulled from the bid boxes and privately reviewed to determine highest bidder for each; high bidders will be posted immediately.

-Approximately 7:30 p.m. – When all draws are made and names posted, a 10-minute window begins to allow winners of multiple draws to accept or decline to buy
+7:20 p.m. – When all draws are made and names posted, a 20-minute window begins to allow winners to accept or decline to buy.
+Note that if a “winner” does not appear to claim the right to purchase, the right to purchase passes to the next name drawn (if any).

-Approximately 7:40 p.m. – If necessary, those who have been “promoted” to the top of a draw list (if the first buyer declines) will have 10 minutes to accept or decline to buy
+7:40 p.m. – If necessary, those who have been “promoted” to the top of a draw list (if the first buyer declines or fails to claim the purchase right) will have 15 minutes to accept or decline to buy.

 What do fixed price and